-The standard separable discrete wavelet transform (DWT) provides a multi-resolution representation of a signal and has established an impressive reputation for video compression.
+The standard separable discrete wavelet transform (DWT) has established an impressive reputation for video compression.
 Several recently proposed DWT-based video coders have achieved coding efficiency similar to or slightly better than block-based hybrid video coders [1].
 In addition, such coders provide a scalable representation of the video in spatial resolution, temporal resolution and quality.
-But the poor directional selectivity of the multidimensional DWT can lead to checkerboard artifacts at the low bit rate range.
+However, the poor directional selectivity of the multidimensional DWT can lead to checkerboard artifacts at the low bit rate range.